 The holidays.
 Two words that bring up warm feelings of special times with family and friends, festive decorations, and delicious food.
 But for many, these two words are packed with feelings of anxiety and exhaustion.

 With holiday shopping, cooking, and managing finances, it’s easy to become overwhelmed during this time of year.
-That’s especially true in light of COVID-19 and the crazy year we’ve had.
 But to help you stay balanced and healthy amid all of the holiday pressures, both familiar and new, here are some tips from Dr. James LaValle on how to manage stress and avoid holiday burnout.

 What is burnout?